yogiadi/awsprojectslist/README.md

 3. Building serverless applications with Amazon Aurora Serverless.

 4. Schedule a Serverless Workflow with AWS Step Functions and Amazon CloudWatch.

+5. Analyze sentiment in text with Amazon Comprehend.